Illustrator: Don Stivers

 The Heroine, Rhawnie

 Rhawnie is not a simpering, treacly-sweet girl or spunky, foot-stamping heroine.
 She lies for the hell of it: to strangers, to the people she loves, to herself!
 Rhawnie even lies on her (near) deathbed!

 She is an unrepentant thief.
 Early on Rhawnie is caught stealing from an innkeeper and Seth, the hero, is forced to remove the purloined items hidden under her petticoats: a bottle of vodka, a wheel of cheese, a large loaf of bread, several sausages, a large knife, and a whole chicken!

-When caught red-handed she denies ever touching the stuff and accuses the innkeeper of framing her.
-In this, Rhawnie reminds me a bit of my daughter who lives by the motto: “Admit nothing, deny everything and make counter-accusations.”
+When caught red-handed, she denies ever touching the stuff and accuses the innkeeper of framing her.
+In this, Rhawnie reminds me a bit of my daughter, [Note: she was 7 when I originally wrote this review] who lives by the motto: “Admit nothing, deny everything and make counter-accusations.”

 Rhawnie is not a mere mortal.
-She is beautiful, a professional thief, a fortune-teller, a gambler, and card sheat, and a baroness.
+She is beautiful, a professional thief, a fortune-teller, a gambler, and card cheat, and a baroness.

 Last and most of all, Rhawnie is the love object of two brothers, who are as opposite as day and night.